 Please, don’t provide human hair for birds to use as nesting materials.

 It can get caught around the bird’s legs or necks, cutting off circulation.

-Never provide fishing line or nylon twine as bird nesting material, since it can cause deadly tangles.
+Never provide fishing line or nylon twine as bird nesting material because it can cause deadly tangles.

 Use caution leaving tarps around your yard.

 We’ve watched birds pluck long, hair-like nylon fibers from old tarps.
-The strands can get tangled and injure chicks in the nest.
+The strands can tangle and injure chicks in the nest.

 Birds grab things like cellophane and plastic for their nest, so avoid discarding synthetic materials in the garbage that can get blow away and harm both the birds and the environment.

 Never offer laundry dryer lint.
 Although it seems like the ideal nesting materials, it isn’t.

 Dryer lint soaks up water and may contain unhealthy chemical remnants from laundry detergents and softeners.

 Delivering Nesting Materials to the Birds